Camleaf/ArduinoDriveTrain/journal.md

 #### Budget update info
 At the start, I updated my budget, as I realized that the 150 budget was in USD instead of CAD.
 I also moved a lot of my items to AliExpress because it is a lot cheaper
-As a result of this I was also able to fit an Arduino Due on the budget, with an additional $30 left (Needed because I need the floating point operations to be fast, also I am comfortable with arduino).
+As a result of this I was also able to fit an Arduino Mega on the budget, with an additional $30 left (Needed because I need the floating point operations to be fast, also I am comfortable with arduino).
 <br>
 <br>
 #### Modify standard TT wheel design